smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_query/DELETE_MODEL_SYNTAX.md

 DELETE MODEL mymodel
 ```

-!!! note "AI models that can be used with '__DELETE MODEL__ statement'"
+!!! note "AI Models That Can Be Used with '__DELETE MODEL__ Statement'"
     - All models created, uploaded, or imported within the ThanoSQL workspace.